Another one of my favorite Portland neighborhoods is the vibrant Hawthorne District.

-The bustling Hawthorne District is in south-east Portland, and has a bohemian, independent vibe.
+The Hawthorne District is in SE Portland and has a bohemian, independent vibe, with loads of restaurants, bars and cafes.

 10 best things to do in Hawthorne Portland